react-native-async-storage/async-storage/CONTRIBUTING.md

 ## Release process

-We use [Semantic Release](http://semantic-release.org) to automatically release new versions of the library when changes are merged into `master` branch, which we plan to keep stable.
+We use [Semantic Release](http://semantic-release.org) to automatically release new versions of the library when changes are merged into `main` branch, which we plan to keep stable.
 Bug fixes take priority in the release order.

 ## Reporting issues